Xiuchen519/Amazon-KDDCUP-23/README.md

 ## Train Reranker

-We use XGBoost to train a reranker on validation dataset, and use the trained reranker to inference on test dataset to get the final submission.
+We use XGBoost to train a reranker on the validation dataset, and use the trained reranker to infer on the test dataset to get the final submission.

 In the last few days, my teammates and I merged our features and fine-tuned XGBoost.
 Our best result was obtained by ensembling three XGBoost models with different features and parameters using average score.
 The final version XGBoost can be seen in LYX's repository.